-Christian E. Bredeson is a trial attorney and partner at the firm’s Inland Empire office.
+Christian E. Bredeson is a trial attorney and Partner at the firm’s Inland Empire office.
 Mr. Bredeson’s legal practice revolves around the representation of individuals and businesses in a variety of disputes including construction defect, environmental, pollution, mechanic’s liens and foreclosure actions, general and professional liability, and contractual liability claims.
-Mr. Bredeson regularly represents architects, engineers, lawyers, and other professionals in malpractice lawsuits and arbitrations.
+Mr. Bredeson regularly represents architects, engineers, lawyers, and other professionals in malpractice lawsuits.
 Mr. Bredeson also focuses his time defending private entities in civil litigation matters involving wrongful death, property damage, serious personal injury, and allegations of breach of contract, negligence, and intentional misconduct.
 Mr. Bredeson also represents businesses, including property owners, tenants, and property managers, in toxic exposure and environmental contamination cases in State and Federal Courts, as well is in remediation actions by Regional Water Boards.
 In addition to his extensive litigation and dispute resolution activities, he works with his clients to improve their contracts, and analyze prospective contracts in order to find ways to limit the potential risks of an agreement or transaction.

 Mr. Bredeson obtained his Bachelor of Arts in English Literature from Carthage College and went on to graduate from Dale E. Fowler School of Law (Chapman University) in Orange, California with his Juris Doctor in 2005, where he received an Emphasis Certificate in Environmental, Land Use, and Real Estate Law.